learning-zone/python-basics/README.md

 ## Q. If you are ever stuck in an infinite loop, how will you break out of it?

 For this, we press Ctrl+C. This interrupts the execution.
-Let's create an infinite loop to demonstrate this.
+Let\'s create an infinite loop to demonstrate this.

     def counterfunc(n):
         while(n==7):print(n)